Sundish/maaya/README.md

 $ 0.0.8.7.10
 ```

-The second one is according the Calendar round
+The second one is according the Calendar round:

 ```
 $ maaya -c